-Angel of Victory.
-The figure of Angel of Victory is situated on the centre dome of Victoria Memorial.
+The figure of Angel of Victory is situated on the center dome of Victoria Memorial in West Bengal.
 It is mounted on a large ball bearing.
 The best thing about the figure is that it rotates with the wind.

-Dome bordered with sculptures.
-Another attraction that strikes the most is the fine allegorical sculptures that consist of art, architecture, charity, justice, motherhood, learning and prudence.
+Another attraction that strikes the most is the fine allegorical sculptures that consist of art, architecture, charity, justice, motherhood, learning, and prudence.

-Galleries at Victoria Memorial.
-The Victoria Memorial consists of 25 galleries that include the sculpture gallery, the royal gallery, the central hall, the portrait gallery and more.
-Also, the other exhibits of the museum involve coins, stamps and maps.
+The Victoria Memorial consists of 25 galleries that include the sculpture gallery, the royal gallery, the central hall, the portrait gallery, and more.
+Also, the other exhibits of the museum involve coins, stamps, and maps.
 The cost of visiting the museum is INR 20 for Indians and INR 200 for foreigners.

-Shopping.
 Shopaholics can have a great experience of shopping nearby Victoria Memorial.
-Some of the nearby shopping spots are Swar Sangam, AC market, Metro Plaza etc.
+Some of the nearby shopping spots are Swar Sangam, AC market, Metro Plaza, etc.